frank-mck/Battle/README.md

 Week 3 Makers Academy pair programming challenge.
 This battle app challenge covers how to create a simple web application using the GET / POST methods.
 This game lets players enter names to start the game, and attack each other until there is a winner.

+The app is deployed using Ruby, Sinatra, HTML, CSS.
+Tested using RSPEC and Capybara.

 ## Technical skills & Concepts

 - Debugging programs that use multiple languages.